 The Bethiverse (Beth Clark + Dear Universe) is about what I do personally and professionally, the things I love (i.e., gelato and plane tickets), lessons I’ve learned, and true tales of my what the firetruck life in Italy, perpetually lived through rosé-colored glasses.

 You’ll laugh at some, cringe at others, and wonder if I’m magical in between.
-(Yes, btw.)
+(Ahem, yes.)
 But thanks to the small yet loyal tribe of longtime friends who convinced me to write down and share the (mis)adventures, amusing situations, and quirky people that have a way of finding me, here we are.

 So, if you’re looking for my portfolio, fantastic.
 If you got here by Googling “moving to Italy” or “how to use an Italian toilet,” benvenuti.
 You’ll find answers to those and other mysteries in my blog.
-(Bonus: you’ll learn how to pee at the top of Vesuvius and use a bidet while you’re at it!)
+(Bonus: you’ll learn how touse a bidet and pee at the top of Vesuvius while you’re at it!)